flyingoctopus/vhsbot/README.md

 ## HTTP Listener

-Hubot has a HTTP listener which listens on the port specified by the `PORT` environment variable.
+vhsbot has a HTTP listener which listens on the port specified by the `PORT` environment variable.

 You can specify routes to listen on in your scripts by using the `router`